Media Queries 2+

 # Media Types

-Media types describe the category of the device.
-Except when using the not or only logical operators, where the media type must be included, the media type is optional.
-The media types currently supported by JS applications are as follows:
+Media types describe the general category of the device.
+Except when using the not or only logical operators, where the media type must be specified, the media type is optional.
+The following media types are currently supported in JS applications:

 # Media Features